ArmanDris/DinoMatch/README.md

 https://www.kaggle.com/datasets/ravirajsinh45/crop-and-weed-detection-data-with-bounding-boxes?resource=download

 ## Documentation:

+VitImageEmbedder(src_folder)
+Given a source folder this class will use facebook's dino-vits to encode each .jpg image as a vector.
+It will then connect to QDrant and upload each embedding along with some metadata about the image as a payload.

 RgbImageEmbedder(src_folder, dst_file)
 Given a source folder and destination file this class will encode each .png image as a numpy vector with its average rgb value [r, g ,b].
 The results are stored in a dictionary with the file name being the key and the vector being the value